01-00-11-00/montgomery-ladder_algorithm/README.md

-# Square and Multiply Algorithm
+# Montgomery Ladder Algorithm
 This repository contains the implementation of the Square and Multiply Algorithm in Python.

 ## Description
-The Square and Multiply Algorithm is a method to compute power of a number under modulo.
+The Montgomery-Ladder Algorithm is a method to compute power of a number under modulo.
 This repository provides a Python implementation of this algorithm.

 ## Getting Started